 The basics of contract law, the elements of a contract that make it valid, the requirements for formation of a contract, the effects of court rulings on contract law, and how to handle breach of contract.

 The class covers every amendment to the 2018 IECC during its adoption as the basis of the 2020 Commercial Energy Code.
 It also covers how the 2020 Residential Energy Code works with the Commercial Energy Code and other parts of the Building Code and Administrative Rules.

 - Approved By: Minnesota Department of Labor & Industry

 Mike Melvin, owner of At Your Pace Online, LLC, is the instructor and industry expert for many of our courses.
-In addition to his Bachelor of Arts Degree in Business Administration from Ottawa University, Kansas, Mike has owned, operated, and worked for numerous construction companies.
+Mike has owned, operated, and worked for numerous construction companies.
 Mike's relevant construction experience includes framing, concrete construction, foundations, and roofing.
 As the current owner and an approved lead instructor for At Your Pace Online, he teaches multiple courses pertaining to construction and business.
 With over fifteen years of experience in the industry, Mike combines his proven understanding of teaching online education with the practical and academic industry knowledge needed by our students, to allow them to complete their courses and get back to the job site.